 If no audiences are selected, the topic would be visible (open) to all users.
 To target the topic, start typing in the name of an audience and select the audience from the dropdown.

 For more details about targeting topics to audiences, refer to Target a Topic to Specific Audiences.

-Configure your topic so that new and existing users automatically follow the topic.
+Configure your topic so that new and existing/active users automatically follow the topic.
 When enabled, existing users in the audience(s) will immediately be opted in to follow the topic.
 New users will begin following the topic upon registering in the community.
 Users will receive notifications via Assistant when topics are automatically followed.
 Users can unfollow topic(s) at any time by visiting the Discover tab and selecting Unfollow.

 To auto-follow one or more specific audiences to a public (open) topic, auto-follow must be enabled and one or more specific audiences selected from the drop-down menu.